 Beyond the mines, women’s opportunities to engage in economic activity and improve their status are affected by their limited access to healthcare, contraception and SRHR education.
 Access to health facilities is low in areas around ASG mines and when present, an estimated 60% of facilities have inadequate capacity.
 A lack of contraception and SRHR knowledge means that women are unaware of family planning, resulting in early and repeated pregnancies and threatening women’s health and economic productivity.
 Furthermore, many women lack the knowledge and ability to maintain proper menstrual hygiene, which seriously impacts their health, wellbeing and economic activity.

-Long-term objective of the ‘Going for Gold’ programme is to economically empower women in and around artisanal and small-scale gold mining communities in Ghana and Tanzania.
+Long-term objective of the ‘Golden Line’ programme is to economically empower women in and around artisanal and small-scale gold mining communities in Ghana and Tanzania.

 - Improved working conditions for women within gold mines.